Detailed Insight Into Travel Activity Patterns

 More Evidence-Based Information

 DB4IoT Transportation Data for GHG Reporting delivers more detailed granular information for creating evidence-based transportation plans to reduce emissions from on-road vehicle transportation.
+Depending on the data source used the information can include:

 - Data per vehicle weight class